shawntabrizi/substrate-graph-benchmarks/README.md

 * `--repeat`: The number of times to repeat the exact same benchmark with the exact same input parameters.
 Total number of benchmarks will be `steps` * `repeat`.

+* `---lowest_range_values`: A comma seperated list of numbers which control the lower range of the different params used in `steps`

+* `---highest_range_values`: A comma seperated list of numbers which control the lower range of the different params used in `steps`

 Output will _mostly_ be in CSV format (with two lines of metadata at the top).
 You can output this to a txt file for ingestion.